-If you have a current year federal excess business loss limitation, complete Michigan Excess Business Loss (Form MI-461) before completing Part 2.
+If you have filed a U.S. Form 461 with a current year federal limitation on business losses, complete Michigan Excess Business Loss (Form MI-461) before completing Part 2.

 Michigan's definition of business income differs from the federal definition of business income.
 Due to the differences in the business income reported for federal purposes, the federal business income and loss reported on Form MI-461 may not include all business income or loss for Michigan purposes (e.g., interest and dividends).
 Therefore, line 10 of this form should exclude amounts reported and apportioned on Form MI-461.
 However, apportionable interest, dividends and other business income not reported on Form MI-461 must be reported on line 10.